ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 The answer may be a library, a framework change, a secure-by-default template, a policy-as-code rule, an architecture review requirement, a deprecation plan, or a migration away from unsafe legacy patterns.

-The right answer depends on the organization, but the principle is always the same.
-Do not only fix the wound; remove the sharp edge.
+The right answer depends on the organization, but the principle is always the same. <strong>Do not only fix the wound; remove the sharp edge.</strong>

 ## Threat Modeling Is Not a Workshop